Heavy rains expected in Puerto Rico and Virgin Islands as Hurricane Erin nears

 “The forecasts for next week still keep the future hurricane safely east of the mainland U.S.,” he said.

-Erin, which is the Atlantic season's first hurricane, is forecast to become a major Category 3 storm late this weekend.
+Erin, which is the Atlantic season's first hurricane, is forecast to become a major Category 3 storm late this weekend and pass some 200 miles (320 kilometers) north of Puerto Rico.

 The hurricane center noted “there is still uncertainty about what impacts Erin may bring to portions of the Bahamas, the east coast of the United States, and Bermuda in the long range.”